 This paper examines what needs to be done in order to ensure the women, peace and security agenda is comprehensively addressed as part of the A4P initiative.
-Rather than examine the application across the five the thematic areas of consultation-people, performance, peacebuilding, partnerships and politics-the paper instead examines key developments and issues emerging from the three priority areas identified in the declaration.
-It then examines the challenges and opportunities across UN peace operations when it comes to progressing WPS, concluding with some recommendations about how to address these.
+It explores key developments and issues emerging from the three priority areas identified in the A4P declaration, and assesses the challenges and opportunities across UN peace operations when it comes to progressing WPS.